 - z/VSE - similar to z/OS with less features and functions

-Communication between the operating systems in a z Systems frame eliminates requirement for extra cables and the response is near zero because the communication path can be configured to remain within the z Systems frame
+Communication between the operating systems in the IBM Z frame eliminates the requirement for extra cables.
+In addition, the response is near zero because the communication path can be configured to remain within the IBM Z frame.

 When z/VM is running in an LPAR, then 'guest' operating systems can run under the control of z/VM. z/VM is a software hipervisor.
 Any of the above 5 operating systems can be hosted as a virtual machine with the z/VM environment.

-It is common to 100's and even 1000's of operating systems as 'guests' of z/VM.
+It is common to use z/VM hypervisor to run 100's and even 1000's of Linux operating systems.
 Running 8,000 virtual servers on a single system with near zero network delay between the operating systems is a fantastic industrial strength architecture.

-This challenge will give you the opportunity to learn about the z/VM that is controlling the contest z/OS.
+The challenge will give you the opportunity to interface with the z/VM that is controlling the contest z/OS.

 A routine exists to enter z/VM commands from your TSO/ISPF session.